dreampipcom/hephaestus/README.md

 1. You're in the right branch.
 2. Your branch is up-to-date.
 3. Your working tree is not dirty.
+4. (optional) Will check if there is a version of your package already available in you npm registry.

 If so, it exits 0 and continues with publishing your package version.